 By virtue of the significance of the personalities photographed, and the number of such portraits, this collection of 19th Century cased images, (to the best of my knowledge), eclipses all known comparable collections, including, collectively, those of the National Portrait Gallery, The George Eastman House Museum of Photography and Film, The Getty Museum, the Metropolitan Museum of Art, and the Library of Congress.

 * The Collection was reduced by four pieces, essentially gifts.
 They are, Judah P. Benjamin, Oscar Wilde, Jane Slidell Perry, and P.T.
 Barnum.

 For purposes of criticism, comments, news reporting, teaching (including multiple copies for classrooms, for instance) scholarship or research, or by libraries, churches, orphanages, old age homes, hospitals and the like, Mr. Kaplan waives all copyright restrictions.
 The use of the Kaplan Collection images for commercial purposes will require a fee.
 Prospective license holders should provide full details in an email to email@example.com.

 Daguerreotypes are the highest quality photographs known, so much so, viewing a daguerreotype portrait can be an emotionally moving experience, the viewer feeling as though he is in the very room in which the subject is sitting.

-Occasionally daguerreotypes reveal details that are not seen on photographic prints of the plates.
-Very few people know this, including forensic scientists who, with rare exception, have no professional knowledge of early photography.
+Sometimes daguerreotypes reveal details that cannot be seen on any reproduction of the plate.
 Accordingly, I want the forensic science community to know that I will be pleased to take interested forensic scientists to the bank vault where the collection is kept, and where they can examine the entire collection.